 The surname Bosser was first found in Westphalia, where the name Bossart became noted for its many branches within the region, where each house acquired a status and influence which was envied by the princes of the region.
 In their later history the Bossart family became a power unto themselves and were elevated to the ranks of nobility.

-Important Dates for the Bosser family
+Early History of the Bosser family

 This web page shows only a small excerpt of our Bosser research.
 Another 73 words (5 lines of text) covering the years 1746, 1538 and 1539 are included under the topic Early Bosser History in all our PDF Extended History products and printed products wherever possible.